SUNNY CAL JOURNAL - WV WRITER JIM COMSTOCK LITTLE NOTED NOR LONG REMEMBERED

 Comstock devoted 20 years (1957-1977) to compiling the West Virginia Heritage Encyclopedia which included original content as well as reprinting long out-of-print material by and about West Virginians.

-He led a campaign to preserve the house in Hillsboro, where Pearl S. Buck, the Nobel Prize-winning novelist, was born.
+He led a campaign to preserve the house in Hillsboro where Pearl S. Buck, the Nobel Prize-winning novelist, was born.
 Comstock assisted with the financing of the rescue of the historic Cass Scenic Railroad.
 He also started the Mountain State Press to publish books of West Virginia interest.

 Comstock wrote numerous books, while others published his creative endeavors,

-A 2016 tribute published in The Paris Review, asserted that The Hillbilly wasn'nt just a paper, it was an art project, a platform for historic preservation, a conservative wailing wall, and, above all, an exploration of the West Virginian id, creative writing at its best.
+A 2016 tribute published in The Paris Review, asserted that The Hillbilly wasn't just a paper, it was an art project, a platform for historic preservation, a conservative wailing wall, and, above all, an exploration of the West Virginian id, creative writing at its best.

 In 1957, Comstock perpetrated an elaborate hoax involving the use of a captive mountain lion, to convince rival editor Calvin Price of neighboring Pocahontas County that these animals still existed in West Virginia.
 (After the exposé, he arranged for it to live out its retirement at the French Creek Game Farm, a state-run zoo)